Aurora HDR

-Aurora HDR is photographic software developed by Skylum Software (formerly Macphun) for Mac OS X and Windows.
-It attempted to create a powerful, simple yet fast HDR photo editing software.
+Aurora HDR is a photographic software developed by Skylum Software (formerly Macphun) for both Mac OS X and Windows.
+Aurora HDR is designed to be a multi-functional and user-friendly post-production HDR photo editing software.

-Aurora HDR is a High Dynamic Range (HDR) editing and processing tool released in November 2015.
+Aurora HDR is a high dynamic range (HDR) editing and processing tool released in November 2015.
 It was made through a collaboration between Skylum and HDR photographer Trey Ratcliff.
-HDR image editing techniques are designed to overcome difficult lighting situations where highlights and shadows are prevalent in the same image, but have also been used to create highly processed images as well.

-By automatically aligning and merging multiple exposures of photos, Aurora HDR can create a single tone-mapped image.
-A collection of editing and processing tools also allow for layered compositions and targeted areas of photo and graphic processing.

 Versions and plug-ins

-Aurora HDR comes in five different versions for two different operating systems.
-Versions, previous and current, include: Aurora HDR (optionally sold on the Mac App Store); Aurora HDR Pro; Aurora HDR Pro + training, Aurora 2017; and Aurora 2018.
+Aurora HDR comes in five different versions for two different operating systems: Mac OS X and Windows.
+Versions, previous and current, include: Aurora HDR, Aurora HDR Pro, Aurora HDR Pro + training, Aurora 2017, and Aurora 2018.
 The software runs as a standalone or as a plug-in to host applications like Adobe Photoshop, Adobe Photoshop Lightroom, Adobe Photoshop Elements, and Apple Aperture.
 In early 2016, Aurora HDR was updated with support to run as an editing extension for Apple Photos for Mac.
-In 2016 Skylum released the next version of Aurora HDR - Aurora HDR 2017 along with a Windows version.
-In 2018 Skylum released Aurora 2018 for Mac and Windows operating systems.
+In 2016, Skylum released the next version of Aurora HDR - Aurora HDR 2017 along with a Windows version.
+In 2018, Skylum released Aurora 2018 for both Mac and Windows operating systems.

 Key Aurora HDR functionality

 Initial merging

 Aurora HDR works on single images or multiple exposures, and initial merging options change depending on the number of images loaded.
-If a single image is provided to the software, only the "Chromatic Aberration Reduction" option is available.
-If multiple exposures are selected, "Alignment" and "Ghost Reduction" options are revealed.
-Alignment should be checked if the multiple images were recorded while holding the camera by hand vs. a tripod.
-Ghost Reduction relates to minimizing the effects of moving objects in a multi-exposure merging process.
-If you have moving objects, choose this function.
+These include the "Chromatic Aberration Reduction" option, "Alignment" and "Ghost Reduction".